 sudo apt update sudo apt-get install proftpd

-During the installation, you should get a prompt with the message below: Select standalone.
+It would be best to get a prompt during the installation with the message below: Select standalone.

 ProFTPD can be run either as a service from inetd, or as a standalone server.
 Each choice has its own benefits.
 With only a few FTP connections per day, it is probably better to run ProFTPD from inetd in order to save resouces.
 Run proftpd: from inetd standalone